JeffreyRuder/socket-message/README.md

 * Unit tests with Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ## How to Run Locally
 To run this project locally in development/demo mode, you will need to run the server and one or more clients.
 You can do this by opening multiple bash terminal tabs, for example.
-This project uses [yarn](https://yarnpkg.com/) for package management and scripting, so you may want to install the yarn CLI on your machine.
+This project uses [yarn](https://yarnpkg.com/) for package management and scripting, so install it on your machine if needed.

 ### Running the Server
 * Make sure you have cloned the project